FADAREC/FADAREC/README.md

 ### Backend Development
 - 🚀 **Laravel** – Why reinvent the wheel when it’s already turbocharged?
 - 🌟 **Lumen** – Laravel’s lightweight sibling for when I’m feeling minimalistic.
 - 🍰 **Flask** – Quick and easy, like your favorite snack.
-- ⚡ **Node.js** – Non-blocking like a true multitasker.
-- 🐍 **Django** - You have a deadline in 24 hrs innit??
+- 🐍 **Django** - You have a deadline in few hrs innit??
 This guy can help with the backend thingy--Just to some point tho :)

 ### Frontend Development
 - 🏗 **HTML5** – Where every great app begins.